wjgilmore/todoparrot/readme.md

 TODOParrot is *not a finished product*!
 I've been using the project as a testing ground for the various Laravel 5 features while writing *Easy Laravel 5*.
 Now that the book is published I've spent the last two days completely rewriting the code from the ground up.
 Future versions will include:

+* Less integration with Elixir: In the interests of time I just pushed my pre-existing Bootswatch template directly into `public/css`.
+Definitely want to take advantage of Elixir.
 * Route model binding: Route model binding is a much cleaner way to handle boilerplate tasks.
 * Much more testing: Plenty to do here
 * Additional account features: Account confirmation and password recovery, to name a few features.